Thiruvalluvar Temple, Mylapore

 The Ekambareswarar–Kamakshi Temple, commonly known as the Thiruvalluvar Temple, is a Hindu temple dedicated to the poet-saint Valluvar in the neighborhood of Mylapore in Chennai, India.
 The shrine is located within the Ekambareswarar temple complex.
 Believed to have been constructed in the early 16th century, the temple was extensively renovated in the 1970s.
 Traditionally believed to be the birthplace of Saint Valluvar, the temple is the oldest ever built to Valluvar.
-The temple also serves as the venue for meetings of Tamil language enthusiasts.
-While many consider the temple as the birthplace of Valluvar, some consider it as his samadhi (place of cremation).
+The temple also serves as the venue for meetings of Tamil language enthusiasts and conducting Kural classes.
+While many consider the temple as the birthplace of Valluvar, some additionally consider it as his samadhi (place of cremation).

 Tradition and history

 The temple was originally believed to be a village temple dedicated to Shiva during the times of Valluvar.
-Valluvar is traditionally believed to have been born under the iluppai or butter tree within this temple complex, where he was found and taken for adoption by his foster parents.
+Valluvar is traditionally believed to have been born under the iluppai or butter tree (Madhuca indica) within this temple complex, where he was found and taken for adoption by his foster parents.
+This claim is attributed to the poem Kapilar Akaval, which states that Valluvar was born on the top of an oil-nut or iluppai tree in Mayilapuram.
 Legend has it that close to the time of Valluvar's death, Elelasingan, a merchant at Mylapore and the disciple of Valluvar, expressed his desire to place Valluvar's body in a golden coffin and erect a monumental grave.
 Refusing his request, Valluvar asked him to tie his corpse with cords and leave it among the woods outside the town in order for the wild animals to feed on it.
 Elelasingan obliged to his mentor's wishes and, upon doing so, observed that the crows and other animals that fed on his corpse "became beautiful as gold."
 He then built a small temple at the site and instituted worship, where it remained for centuries.
 The present shrine was built on the ruins of the old shrine located in a grove within the existing Shiva temple complex in the early 16th century.
 The temple is the oldest known temple ever built to Saint Valluvar.
 The British civil servant of the Madras Presidency Francis Whyte Ellis mentions the temple in his early-19th-century stone inscription found in the Periyapalayathamman temple at Royapettah.
 The Ekambareshwarar temple is widely considered as the birthplace of Valluvar by the public and historians, although some additionally consider it as the place of his death and cremation.
 Valluvar is believed to have been born on Vaikasi Anusha (Anusha star in the Tamil month of Vaikasi) and attained moksha on Maasi Utthra (Utthra star in the Tamil month of Maasi).